noreenwu/cupcakecafe/README.md

    The application is accessible at https://cupcakecafe.herokuapp.com/cupcakes (no auth required for getting cupcakes endpoint).

-   To easily walk through the various endpoints, you may use the Heroku Postman collection
+   To easily walk through the various endpoints, you may use the Postman collection ```HerokuCupcakeCafe.postman_collection.json```

 # Local